gavinwahl/django-postgres-queue/README.rst

 Useful Recipes
 ==============
-For those that are homesick for features provided by other task queues, we endeavour to provide some tasty recipes.
+These recipes aren't officially supported features of `django-postgres-queue`.
+We provide them so that you can mimick some of the common features in other task queues.

 `ALWAYS_EAGER`
 --------------
-Celery uses the `ALWAYS_EAGER` setting to run a task immediately, without queueing it for worker.
+Celery uses the `ALWAYS_EAGER` setting to run a task immediately, without queueing it for a worker.
 It could be used during tests, and while debugging in a development environment with any workers turned off.

 .. code:: python